FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/node_editor_software.rst

    name:**Import**

    effect:Click the "Import" button to pop up the import prompt box.
 Select the file to be imported and click Import.
-The file content will be displayed in the node graph programming workspace.
+The file content will be displayed in the node graph programming workspace

 .. note::
    .. image:: node_editor_software/129.png